Video Poker Variations

 Jacks or Better

 jacks or better screenshotAs mentioned earlier, Jacks or Better is the classic variant of video poker and it can be found in almost every land-based or online casino.
-The full-pay version is not always available and common games are 9/5, 8/6, and 8/5.
+The full-pay version is not always available, and the common versions are 9/5, 8/6, and 8/5.
 The expected returns of these versions are lower than what you could expect to get back from a 9/6 Jacks or Better game, but they are still quite popular because they are simpler and easy to play compared to Deuces Wild or Aces and Faces, for instance.

 Tens or Better